Sovata

+As well as being a spa town, Sovata is on the route of the Via Transilvanica long-distance trail, which also passes through the village of Săcădat.

 Geography

 The town is part of the Székely Land region of the historical Transylvania province.
 It is located in the eastern part of Mureș County, on the border with Harghita County; the county capital, Târgu Mureș, is 60 km to the west.

 Sovata lies at the foot of the Gurghiu Mountains, at an altitude between 475 and 530 m.
 It is situated between the river Corund and the valley of the Târnava Mică.
 The river Sovata discharges into the Târnava Mică in the town.

 Sovata can be reached from Târgu Mureș, Miercurea-Ciuc, and Odorheiu Secuiesc on the DN13A national road and from Reghin on a connection road.

 History

 The first data about Sovata are from 1578.
 By 1583 it was already a village.
 For 42 years, from 1876 until 1918, the village belonged to the Maros-Torda County of the Austrian-Hungarian Empire.

 Due to its salty lakes and warm water it became an increasingly popular health resort during the end of the 19th and the 20th century.
 It gained the status of town in 1952.